Get Involved!

 As a volunteer Community Member, you will play an important role in the implementation of the Bow Valley Integration Strategy.
 You will bring the perspective of the wider Bow Valley community into the Partnership.
 We may also ask you to share BVIP news and insights with the community through your own networks.

-Organizational Representatives and Community Members can join the Partnership by being a member of a Committee, Work Group, or Task Force.
+Organizational Representatives and Community Members can join the Partnership by being a member of a Working Group.
 Volunteer Community Members can also apply to join the Immigrant Advisory Group.

 Drawing on the experience and expertise of its member organizations, the BVIP Partnership Council provides the partnership’s overall strategic guidance.
 Members represent groups with an important role to play in building a welcoming and inclusive community.
 The Partnership Council meets four times a year.
 A small sub-committee of the Partnership Council meets more frequently to lead operational decisions.